-Kyle Laws' collections include So Bright to Blind (Five Oaks Press, 2015); Wildwood (Lummox Press, 2014); My Visions Are As Real As Your Movies, Joan of Arc Says to Rudolph Valentino (Dancing Girl Press, 2013); George Sand's Haiti (co-winner of Poetry West's 2012 award); Storm Inside the Walls (Little Books Press, 2012); Going into Exile (Abbey Chapbooks, 2012); and Tango (Kings Estate Press).
+Kyle Laws' collections include This Town (Liquid Light Press, 2017); So Bright to Blind (Five Oaks Press, 2015); Wildwood (Lummox Press, 2014); My Visions Are As Real As Your Movies, Joan of Arc Says to Rudolph Valentino (Dancing Girl Press, 2013); George Sand's Haiti (co-winner of Poetry West's 2012 award); Storm Inside the Walls (Little Books Press, 2012); Going into Exile (Abbey Chapbooks, 2012); and Tango (Kings Estate Press).

 With six nominations for a Pushcart Prize, her poems and essays have recently appeared

 in Abbey, Anglican Theological Review, Art Uprising Anthology, Chiron Review, Cities (U.K.),The Delmarva Review, Exit 13, here/there:

 poetry (U.K.), IthacaLit, Journey to Crone (U.K.), Living Apart Together: A New Possibility for Loving Couples (Canada),Lummox, The Main Street Rag, Malpaís Review, The Más

 Tequila Review, Mead: The Magazine of Literature & Librations, misfit magazine, The Nervous Breakdown, Pearl, Philadelphia Poets, Pilgrimage,r.kv.r.y Quarterly Literary Journal, St. Sebastian Review, Turtle Island Quarterly, and Waymark.

 She is the editor and publisher of Casa de Cinco Hermanas Press.